ehlvg/skye/README.md

     npm start
     ```

-    The bot should now be running and listening for messages in the allowed chats.
+    The bot should now be running and ready to accept messages from any user.

 ## Commands